When October 31st arrives each

-Centuries ago Halloween, formerly called All Hallows' Eve, comes from the
+Centuries ago Halloween, formerly called All Hallows' Eve, comes from the Celtic

 feast of Samhain, which marked the end of summer.

-In Northern Europe, the arrival of November meant the arrival of dreary,
+In Northern Europe, the arrival of November meant the arrival of dreary, dark,

 demons and all the things beyond their control.

-For months to come they had nothing but time and fear on their hands, and
+For months to come they had nothing but time and fear on their hands, and soon

 wearing, Halloween costumes, games, and sacrifices.

-Somewhere along the line, October 31, or Halloween, became the only day of
+Somewhere along the line, October 31, or Halloween, became the only day of the

 Throughout ancient Britain and Ireland there were Halloween costumes worn,